 Seneca wrote, “This is why we need to envisage every possibility and to strengthen the spirit to deal with the things which may conceivably come about.
 Rehearse them in your mind: exile, torture, war, shipwreck.
 Misfortune may snatch you away from your country… If we do not want to be overwhelmed and struck numb by rare events as if they were unprecedented ones, fortune needs to be envisaged in a thoroughly comprehensive way.”

-Seneca describes that we should visualize and prepare for emergencies so that they do not cause us to panic.
+Seneca describes that stoic people should visualize and prepare for emergencies so that they do not cause us to panic.
 Even very rare and catastrophic events can occur, and with a properly constructed bug out bag for our family, we will be ready for anything.

-Take a look at our 13 practical prepping tips for more ideas on how to PREPARE.
-Or, look at our list of bushcraft shelters for some inspiration.
+Take a look at our 13 practical prepping tips and our how to start prepping guide for more ideas on how to PREPARE.
+Also look at our list of bushcraft shelters for some inspiration.
 In addition to a bug out bag, make sure you have a get home bag prepared also.
 Remember, you can take notes on your tactical kindle to ensure you have them when you need them.